Self-Determination for Middle and High School Students

 trends for youth with disabilities documented within the National

 Longitudinal Study-2.
-The NLTS2 has recently gathered data on work-study
+The NLTS2 has gathered data on work-study

 employment and regular paid employment of youth with disabilities,